The Migratory Bird Flyways of the Americas initiative will begin implementation in January 2025.

 Infrastructure.

-AFI’s relevance centers on the premise that conservation without funding is talk.
-Without agile and sustainable financial resources, effective conservation, protection, and restoration of nature cannot be achieved.
-There is an economic gap between US$598 billion and US$824 billion per year to articulate actions to address the climate crisis and biodiversity loss.
+AFI’s relevance centers on the premise that conservation without funding is just talk.
+That is, without agile and sustainable financial resources, effective conservation, protection and restoration of nature cannot be achieved.
+Currently, there is a financial gap of between US$598 billion and US$824 billion per year to articulate actions to address the climate crisis and biodiversity loss.

-As of this writing, eight governments have indicated they will provide $163 million for the Global Biodiversity Fund (GBFF) to implement the Kunming-Montreal Biodiversity Framework.
-While this is a step forward, it is still incipient given the magnitude of what is required and our context.
+As of this writing, eight governments have indicated that they will provide $163 million for the Global Biodiversity Fund (GBFF) to implement the Kunming-Montreal Biodiversity Framework.
+While this is a step forward, it is still incipient given the magnitude of what is required and the context we are facing.

 “Nature-Based Solutions (NBS) are actions to protect, sustainably manage and restore natural and modified ecosystems that address societal challenges effectively and adaptively, simultaneously benefiting people and nature.”